smnbbrv/ngx-grpc/README.md

 It's also handy to move configuration of all the services to a different module's `providers` section and import this module into the `AppModule`.

+### Service clients methods

+Each RPC has two corresponding methods, the first emits messages, the second - events.
+E.g. for `rpc Echo(...)` there would be the following:

+- `echo(...)` - returns `Observable` of messages and throws errors in case of non-zero status codes.
+This is the most common use-case
+- `echo$eventStream(...)` - returns `Observable` of `GrpcEvent`s.
+Events could be of two kinds: `GrpcDataEvent` containing the message inside and `GrpcStatusEvent` containing gRPC status response.
+Apart from the returned data type there is important difference in the behaviour.
+There are no errors thrown in this stream (by design).
+All errors are considered to be normal `GrpcStatusEvent`s.
+Furthermore, this method is the only one where it is anyhow possible to read the gRPC status code `0` (`OK`) metadata.
+This method is not that comfortable to use in every place, but it can do things that are not achievable with the method above.

+There are two custom RxJS operators that could be used on the stream to make it easier:

+- `throwStatusErrors` - searches for the non-zero status codes and throws them as errors
+- `takeMessages` - searches for the messages

+For usage example look at any of your generated `.pbsc.ts` file.
+In fact, those two operators turn `echo$eventStream()` into `echo()` from example above.

 ### Messages

 Every message has `toObject()` and `toJSON()` methods which could be used to cast message to the normal JavaScript object.